pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/getting-started/why-pulsar.md

 ## An Open-Source Text Editor

-We see Pulsar as a perfect complement to GitHub's primary mission of building better software by working together.
-Pulsar is a long-term investment, and GitHub will continue to support its development with a dedicated team going forward.
-But we also know that we can't achieve our vision for Pulsar alone.
+We see Pulsar as a great replacement for Atom but we can't do it without your support going forward, since we know that we can't achieve our vision for Pulsar alone.
 As Emacs and Vim have demonstrated over the past three decades, if you want to build a thriving, long-lasting community around a text editor, it has to be open source.

 The entire Pulsar editor is free and open source and available under our [Organizational](https://github.com/pulsar-edit) repositories.